 - D. Oak Resources Technical Report.
 An Oak Resources Technical Report shall accompany any discretionary development project and include all pertinent information, documents and recommended mitigation as specified in the ORMP.
 Oak Resources shall not be removed from such property until the discretionary review process is completed and a permit has been issued. - E. Code Compliance Certificate.
-A Code Compliance Certificate, on a form approved by the Director, shall be submitted verifying that no Oak Resources have been impacted within two years prior to application submittal. - F. Security Deposit for On-Site Oak Tree/Oak Woodland Retention.
+A Code Compliance Certificate, on a form approved by the Director, shall be submitted verifying that no Oak Resources have been impacted within two years prior to application submittal. - FB.
+Security Deposit for On-Site Oak Tree/Oak Woodland Retention.
 If Oak Resources are identified for on-site retention as part of a discretionary project, a bond or other security instrument in an amount not less than ten thousand dollars shall be required as a condition of issuance of the discretionary permit and/or authorization to protect any Individual Native Oak Trees and/or Oak Woodlands identified for preservation during the construction period.
-The form and amount of the security instrument shall be specified by the permit issuing body and approved by County Counsel.
-No grading or other on-site work shall be permitted until the security is posted. - G. Security Deposit for On-Site Oak Tree/Oak Woodland Replacement Planting.
-If oak tree replacement planting is proposed for a discretionary project, the applicant shall post a bond or other security instrument in an amount equal to the current value of required replacement tree(s) and/or acorns, plus the cost of maintenance and monitoring, as determined by a Qualified Professional.
-The security instrument shall be for a term of either seven years from the date of issuance of an oak tree/oak woodland removal permit, or from the date of the last replacement tree(s) planted as mitigation for the project, whichever is greater.
 The form and amount of the security instrument shall be specified by the permit issuing body and approved by County Counsel.
 No grading or other on-site work shall be permitted until the security is posted.